 Collections and services

-Land exploration and surveying has played a crucial role in the development of Queensland.
+Land exploration and surveying have played a crucial role in the development of Queensland.
 Surveyors and cartographers played an active part in establishing Queensland's borders, physically surveying the land as well as creating maps, survey plans and registers.

-Collection strategy
+Collection focus

 Historical collections